By our Smarty friends at Signature Pediatrics

 Emily lost her precious daughter, Claire, to neuroblastoma when Claire was just over two years old.
 Since then, she and her husband, Kevin, have started an amazing organization called Claire’s Army.
 I’ll let Emily tell you a little more about what they’re doing and how you can get involved, but know this: Emily, her family, and Claire’s Army are one of the reasons Charlotte is the BEST city in all the land.

-It’s women like Emily who make up the backbone of our city – the backbone of us – and who we should be supporting unconditionally because she. is. us.
+And, it’s women like Emily who make up the backbone of our awesome city – the backbone of us – and who we should be supporting unconditionally because she. is. us.
 Emily’s family could be ours.
 She’s the woman behind you in the checkout line, she’s the driver of the SUV beside you at the stoplight, she’s the mom schlepping her kids in and out of Target on a Tuesday morning.
 And, Claire could be any one of our kids.

 Emily is familiar to me because’s she a Charlotte mom.
 But, here’s the thing: she’s a Charlotte mom doing extraordinary things – all in honor of her extraordinary Claire.

 Read on to learn more about Emily, Claire, and Claire’s Army.
 I hope you feel moved to join in on the army.
 And, I hope it also moves you to join in on The 13th Annual Kindermourn Hope Floats Duck Race coming up Saturday, April 30 from 2 pm – 5 pm at the U.S. National Whitewater Center.
-If you haven’t been touched by Kindermourn yet, I guarantee you someone you know has (remember that Charlotte small town thing?).
+If you haven’t been touched by Kindermourn yet, I guarantee you or someone you know has (remember that Charlotte small town thing?).
 Adopt a duck here or just come out and join in on the fun.
 It’s one of our favorite family events that benefits one of the best organizations in town.

 Smarties, enjoy getting to know this week’s Smarty Mom, Emily Ratliff!
 And a HUGE thank you to Emily for sharing her sweet family with us.